YuukanOO/uniformcss.com/docs/fundamentals/color-system.md

 ## Colors

-Uniform provides a total of `23` default colors.
-Color hues are distributed across the color spectrum in increments of 20.
+Uniform provides flexible range of colors with each color's hue distributed across the spectrum in increments of 20.
 The following colors can be applied for `border`, `text`, `placeholder`, and `background-color` properties.
+By default, each color has a lightness value set to `50%`.
+This is to ensure the `tint` and `shade` utilities work correctly and universally across all colors.

 <div class="grid grid-cols-2 sm.grid-cols-3 gap-10 overflow-hidden">
   <div class="radius-sm p-12 flex bg-primary">